King-OJ/jobify/assets/README.md

 2. **Install the Dropdown-Menu Component:**

-   - Install it using `npx shadcn@latest add dropdown-menu`
+   - Install it using `npx shadcn-ui@latest add dropdown-menu`

 3. **Import necessary modules and components:**